Beyond the Bakushinskii veto: Regularising linear inverse problems without knowing the noise distribution: Numerical demonstration

 \subsection{Inverse heat equation}

 We consider the toy problem 'heat' from \cite{hansen2010discrete}.
 We chose the discretisation level $m=100$ and set $\sigma=0.7$.
 Under this choice, the last seven singular values (calculated with the function 'csvd') fall below the machine precision of $10^{-16}$.
 The discretised large systems of linear equations are solved iteratively using the conjugate gradient method ('pcg' from MATLAB) with a tolerance of $10^{-8}$.
 As a regularisation method we chose Tikhonov regularisation and we compared the a priori choice $\alpha_n=1/\sqrt{n}$, the discrepancy principle (dp) and the discrepancy principle with emergency stop (dp+es), as implemented in Algorithm 1 with $q=0.7$ and estimated sample variance.
 The unbiased i.i.d measurements fullfill $\sqrt{\E \lVert Y_i-\hat{y}\rVert^2}\approx 1.16$ and $\E \lVert Y_i - \E Y_i \rVert^k=\infty$ for $k\ge 3$.
 Concretely, we chose $Y_i:=\hat{y}+E_i$ with $E_i:=U_i*Z_i*v$, where the $U_i$ are independent and uniformly on $[-1/2,1/2]$ distributed, the $Z_i$ are independent Pareto distributed (MATLAB function 'gprnd' with parameters 1/3, 1/2 and 3/2), and $v$ is a uniform permutation of $1,1/2^\frac{3}{4},...,1/m^\frac{3}{4}$.
 Thus we chose a rather ill-posed problem together with a heavy-tailed error distribution.
 We considered three different sample sizes $n=10^3,10^4,10^5$ with $200$ simulations for each one.
 The results are presented as boxplots in Figure 3.
 It is visible, that the results are much more concentrated for a priori regularisation and discrepancy prinicple with emergency stop, indicating the $L^2$ convergence (strictly speaking we do not know if the discrepancy principle with emergency stop converges in $L^2$, since the additional assumption of Corollary \ref{cordisc} is violated here).
-Moreover the statistics of the discrepancy principle with and without emergency stop become more similiar with increasing sample size - with the crucial difference, that the outliers (this are the red crosses above the blue box, thus the cases where the mehod performed badly) are only present in case of the discrepancy principle without emergency stop, causing non-convergence in $L^2$, see Figure 2.
+Moreover the statistics of the discrepancy principle with and without emergency stop become more similiar with increasing sample size - with the crucial difference, that the outliers as such we denote the red crosses above the blue box, thus the cases where the mehod performed badly) are only present in case of the discrepancy principle without emergency stop, causing non-convergence in $L^2$, see Figure 2.
 Thus here the discrepancy principle with emergency stop is superior to the discrepancy principle without emergency stop, in particular for large sample sizes.
 Beside that, the error is falling slower in case of the a priori parameter choice.
-The number of outliers falls with increasing sample size from $37$ for $n=10^3$ to $19$ for $n=10^5$, indicating the (slow) convergence in probability of the discrepancy principle.
-Note that for the outliers in average $\delta_n^{true}/\delta_n^{est}\approx 1.9$, while for the non outliers in average $\delta_n^{true}/\delta_n^{est}\approx 0.6$.
-This illustrates, that the reason for non-convergence in $L^2$ is the occasional underestimation of the data error.
+The number of outliers falls with increasing sample size from $37$ for $n=10^3$ to $18$ for $n=10^5$, indicating the (slow) convergence in probability of the discrepancy principle.
+Note that $\delta_n^{true}/\delta_n^{est}\approx 1.9$ (in average), if we only consider the runs yielding outliers.
+This illustrates, that the lack of convergence in $L^2$ is caused by the occasional underestimation of the data error.

 \FloatBarrier